aarongowins/MachineLearning/ML.md

 ## Levels: A B C D E
 ```

 So there we have it.
 I optimized the number of principal components according to the least number of "A"'s.
-There are 14 correct out of 20, which is not as high as the prediction, but that's what we expected from the videos, right?
+There are 14 correct out of 20, which is higher than the predicted accuracy, why is that?